History of Wrocław: Nazi period and World War II

 During the invasion of Poland, which started World War II, in September 1939, the Germans carried out mass arrests of local Polish activists and banned Polish organizations.
+Polish church services were abolished, with the last Polish service held in the Saint Martin church on 17 September 1939.
 The city became the headquarters of the southern district of the Selbstschutz, which task was to commit atrocities against Poles.
 Most of the Polish elites also left during the 1920s and 1930s while Polish leaders who remained were sent to concentration camps.
 During the war, 363 Czech and 293 Polish prisoners, as well as resistance members from Western Europe, were executed by guillotine in the city's prison.
 In total, the German regime killed 896 people in this way.
 In 1941 the remaining pre-war Polish minority in the city, as well as Polish slave labourers organised a resistance group called Olimp.